-- Gelcoat finish or colorfastness of gelcoat finish, blisters, chrome plated, anodized or aluminum finish or colorfastness or fading of finish, on carpet or vinyl. - Damage or malfunction of a boat, or any component thereof, resulting from owner use, lack of maintenance, improper maintenance, impact, misuse, negligence, collision, delay of repair (unless specifically and directly authorized by the Nautique warranty department in writing), trailer or trailer design, improper or inadequate trailering or cradling of the boat. - Any addition, modification or repair of the boat, or any component thereof, caused by, resulting from or in connection with any party other than Nautique or any defect or product failure caused by, resulting from or in connection with any such addition, modification or repair. - Any Nautique boat which has been repossessed or sold through an auction house, third party or unauthorized Nautique dealer. - Any and all consequential damages including, but not limited to, costs incurred for haul-out, launching, towing, and storage charges, telephone or rental charges of any type, inconveniences, or loss of time or income.
+- Damage or malfunction of a boat, or any component thereof, resulting from owner use, lack of maintenance, improper maintenance, impact, misuse, negligence, collision, delay of repair (unless specifically and directly authorized by the Nautique warranty department in writing), trailer or trailer design, improper or inadequate trailering or cradling of the boat. - Any addition, modification or repair of the boat, or any component thereof, caused by, resulting from or in connection with any party other than Nautique or any defect or product failure caused by, resulting from or in connection with any such addition, modification or repair. - Any Nautique boat which has been repossessed or sold through an auction house, third party, or unauthorized dealer. - Any and all consequential damages including, but not limited to, costs incurred for haul-out, launching, towing, and storage charges, telephone or rental charges of any type, inconveniences, or loss of time or income.

-All Warranty Repairs Must Be Performed In The Country Of Purchase (warranty will not be honored in cross international border purchases)
+All warranty repairs must be performed in the country of purchase (warranty will not be honored in cross-international-border purchases).

-Any defect or damage covered by this warranty shall, at the discretion of Nautique be repaired free of charge at an authorized dealership or service facility.
+Any defect or damage covered by this warranty shall, at the discretion of Nautique, be repaired free of charge at an authorized dealership or service facility.
 Repairs will be warranted only for the remainder of the original warranty period.
 Transportation and/or labor to and from the point of repair will be the responsibility of the owner.